 - Because of the amount of heat generated by the clutch and engine during extended periods of riding, it is advisable to remove the ignition cover afterward to allow the ignition to cool off.
 The heat transfers through the cases and can damage the stator as it cools off because of lack of airflow around the stator. - Ignition will overheat if the gap between the rotor and stator is not large enough.
-There should be even clearance as the rotor rotates relative to the stator. - Non-resistor spark plug caps should be used.
-Resistor caps will result in a weaker spark that will reduce performance. - Make sure connections are free of dirt.
+There should be even clearance as the rotor rotates relative to the stator. - Ignition timing is not adjustable.
+Changing the ignition timing can degrade performance. - Make sure connections are free of dirt.